Swapping

 Solana Vault Swaps follow the same pattern mentioned in the Vault Swaps overview:

 To ensure the correctness and the data availability of the Vault Swap's metadata, the data is stored on-chain (on Solana) until the swap is processed by the Chainflip protocol.
-That means that the Vault swap transaction requires the creation of a new account, called Swap Event account, where the data will be stored.
-Therefore, the generation of a new keypair is required to sign the transaction and create the new account with the data.
+In the Vault swap transaction the Swap Endpoint program will create a program derived address (PDA) where the data is stored.

-The user will need to pay some fees to create the account, also known as rent in the Solana blockchain.
-The rent is the amount of SOL required to store the data on-chain for a certain period of time.
+The user will need to pay a very small fees to create the account, also known as rent in the Solana blockchain.
+The rent is the amount of SOL required to store the data on-chain.
 Once the swap is processed the Chainflip protocol will automatically close the account and return the full rent to the user.

 Swap Parameter Encoding via Broker API